numbbo/workshops/sources-webpage/source/BBOB-2017/index.rst

-Welcome to the web page of the 7th GECCO Workshop on Real-Parameter Black-Box Optimization Benchmarking (BBOB 2017) with a continued focus on bi-objective problems and which will take place during GECCO 2017.
+Welcome to the web page of the 7th GECCO Workshop on Real-Parameter Black-Box Optimization Benchmarking (BBOB 2017) with a continued focus on bi-objective problems and which took place during GECCO 2017.

     **WORKSHOP ON REAL-PARAMETER BLACK-BOX OPTIMIZATION BENCHMARKING (BBOB 2017)**

-    | hold as part of the
+    | held as part of the
     |
     | **2017 Genetic and Evolutionary Computation Conference (GECCO-2017)**
     | July 15--19, Berlin, Germany